8th July 2025

 const infoClient = new hl.InfoClient({ transport });

-HttpTransport: Establishes a connection to the Hyperliquid API.
-The isTestnet flag ensures you're connected to the testnet environment.
+HttpTransport : Establishes a connection to the Hyperliquid API.
+The isTestnet flag ensures you're working with the testnet environment.

-ethers.Wallet: Creates a wallet instance using your private key.
-This wallet is used to sign transactions.
+ethers.Wallet : Creates a wallet instance using your private key.
+This wallet is used for signing transactions.

-ExchangeClient: Handles order placements and other trading operations.
+ExchangeClient : Manages order placements and various trading operations.

-InfoClient: Provides access to market metadata and other informational endpoints.
+InfoClient : Provides access to market metadata and informational endpoints.

 Also, Explore | Creating a Custom Hyperliquid Dashboard: Track Live Holdings in React